CTFEDs/grid-workshop/chaser.md

 Hello there.

 Looks like we're going to have a packed house on Saturday.
 Yay!

-If you can't make it, please **update your RSVP** to No so that we have an idea of attendance.
+If you can't make it, please **update your RSVP** to No as we have a lot of people on the waiting list.

 Thank you!